 So, there he finds an “epic of husbandry”—the practice of agriculture—and the “long influence of this myth of the Golden Age.”
 But, here—and this is what struck me—“but for Hesoid, at the beginning of country literature, it is already far in the past.”

 When Gregory Djanikian’s book, So I Will Till the Ground, was published in 2007, it was celebrated at the Kelly Writers House.
 (Later a Writers House podcast was released to give a sense of the event.)
 Al Filreis gave an introduction (MP3) as did one of Djanikian’s students, Sam Donsky (MP3).
 Djanikian read the hilarious “Immigrant Picnic” (MP3), a poem from the part of the book dealing with the life of the poet's family after the genocide left many of his forebears dead and dispersed the rest to places like Alexandria, Egypt, where our poet was born.
 Most of the book, indeed, deals with the effects many decades later of the Armenian genocide (or “Meds Yeghern,” the great calamity).
 But the first poems in So I Will Till attempt to represent mass killing.
 Among them is a poem Djanikian also read that night in 2007: “Armenian Pastoral” (MP3), the poem we discuss in this episode of PoemTalk.
-It is more focused on the linguistic capacities of traumatic memory than any other poem in a book that is nonetheless full of consciousness about the relationship between genocide and naming.

 A week before the 10-week ModPo course begins (current enrollment, as of this moment: 28,000 people worldwide) several thousand of those in the course are already talking in a Facebook group and on Twitter.
 We were discussing a poem by Emily Dickinson.
 People began saying things about the poem that in all my years of reading and teaching it I hadn't thought of.
 Then I posted this, above (apologies for the enthusiasm).

 Poets Sarah Dowling (until recently of Philadelphia; now of Seattle; originally of Regina, Saskatchewan) and Michelle Taransky (of Philadelphia; originally of Camden, New Jersey) used Google Hangout to visit my William Carlos Williams class last month to talk about their relationship to WCW, modernism, and Spring and All.
-I invited them to read a few poems, answer questions about them, and then enter the dialogue we’ve been having in our class around identity and American poetry.